 ..... more, now on the second level.
-The GUI transfer is complete,

-Brief technical explanation:

-Requesting the fitting GUI from the operating device.
-For example, an MX33 requires the GUI of the vehicle for display on the MX33, the ZIMO app requires the GUI for display on the smartphone, the Roco app requires the GUI for display on the tablet.
-This request is first sent to the control centre (via the system bus).

-- DCC request packet with the request from the control centre to the relevant decoder. - RailCom file start datagram from the decoder to the command station.
+The GUI transfer is complete, Datagram checksum error Interruption with 8 failed datagrams Interruption with 1 error datagram and 4 failed subsequent datagrams Page 17 [1] Brief technical explanation (BACKGROUND INFO) Requirement of the appropriate GUI by the operating device.
+For example, an MX32/MX33 requires the GUI of the vehicle for display on the MX32/MX33, the ZIMO app requires the GUI for display on the smartphone, the Roco app requires the GUI for display on the tablet.
+This request is first sent to the control centre (via the CAN bus system). - DCC request packet with the request from the control centre to the relevant decoder. - RailCom file start datagram from the decoder to the command station.
 This tells the decoder that the following DCC packets (which are addressed to it) will be answered with RailCom datagrams, each containing a few bytes of the file. - DCC confirmation packet to the decoder.
 Notification that the control centre is ready to receive file content datagrams from the decoder. - RailCom file content datagrams from the decoder to the control centre (each with sequence numbers, content bytes and CRC redundancy check) in response to ANY DCC packets received on the own address until the entire file has been sent.
 This technical feature (no need for special DCC recall commands) is one of the main differences compared to the recall of data rooms according to RCN-218: the other control and signalling functions of DCC and RailCom are hardly restricted.
-In the context of the ZIMO control concept, this (together with other characteristics) outweighs the mathematically lower efficiency of the procedure.

-- These content datagrams are NOT answered individually by the control centre. - File end datagram After the entire content (the file) has been transmitted, a CRC redundancy check (over the entire file) is carried out for control purposes. - DCC claim packets request incomplete or not-arrived content datagrams - these datagrams are then transmitted repeatedly.

-[•]) "(ZIMO)" means that the "ZIMO file transmission" method (i.e. data content in a chain of RailCom packets via the rail) is to be used.

-[•]) "this device" indicates that ZIMO decoders can provide GUIs for several operating devices, e.g. for MX33 (extended MX32), or for ZIMO App or for Roco App.
+In the context of the ZIMO control concept, this (together with other characteristics) outweighs the mathematically lower efficiency of the procedure. - These content datagrams are NOT answered individually by the control centre. - File end datagram After the entire content (the file) has been transmitted, - a CRC redundancy check (over the entire file) is carried out for control purposes. - DCC claim packets request incomplete or not-arrived content datagrams - these datagrams are then transmitted repeatedly. - "(ZIMO)" means that the "ZIMO file transmission" method (i.e. data content in a chain of RailCom packets via the rail) is to be used. - "this_device" indicates that ZIMO decoders can provide GUIs for several operating devices, e.g. for MX33 (extended MX32), or for ZIMO App or for Roco App.
+May 2025: Progress bar according to the model below is in development; as this is necessary for an ongoing overview and control, it is also a prerequisite for the release of 'GUI fetching'.
+Subsequent delivery of the failures

-Clone" vehicles (i.e. create a new vehicle with the GUI of an existing one)

-"Cloning" means that the GUI (name, image, function icons, ...) of an address is copied to another address so that there are two vehicles in the database of the remote that are identical in all attributes but differ in the address.
+4c Vehicles (= GUIs, linked to addresses) 'clone' 'Cloning' means copying the GUI (name, image, function symbols, etc.) of one address to another address so that there are two vehicles in the system-wide object database SYS DB that are identical in all attributes, whereby the affiliation to local databases, i.e. whether green, blue or turquoise lines (contents of the CAB DB) are not changed.